-As a continuing series of getting to know firsthand the work officers are doing in our community, the Police Bureau is releasing today a video ride-along with Mobile Crisis Unit Officer Josh Silverman and Project Respond clinician Cindy Hackett.
+As a continuing series of getting to know firsthand the work officers are doing in our community, the Police Bureau released a video ride-along with Behavioral Health Response Team Officer Josh Silverman and Project Respond clinician Cindy Hackett.

-In the spring of 2013, the Portland Police Bureau created the Behavioral Health Unit (BHU), which is located within Central Precinct and oversees crisis intervention training for all officers; enhanced crisis intervention training for a group of officers who volunteer to respond to most crisis calls; the proactive Mobile Crisis Unit (MCU); and the Service Coordination Team (SCT).
+In the spring of 2013, the Portland Police Bureau created the Behavioral Health Unit (BHU), which is located within Central Precinct and oversees crisis intervention training for all officers; the Enhanced Crisis Intervention Team, a group of officers who volunteer to respond to most crisis calls; the proactive Behavioral Health Response Team (BHRT); and the Service Coordination Team (SCT).

-The Mobile Crisis Unit, which began as a pilot project in 2010, pairs a Project Respond clinician with a Portland Police Officer.
-MCU proactively works with individuals who have multiple contacts with police to attempt to connect them with appropriate services in advance of a mental health crisis.
-The Police Bureau now has three MCU cars.
+The Behavioral Health Response Team pairs a Project Respond clinician with a Portland Police Officer.
+BHRTs proactively work with individuals who have multiple contacts with police to attempt to connect them with appropriate services in advance of a mental health crisis.
+The Police Bureau now has five BHRT cars.

 The Portland Police Bureau is committed to continuous improvement in our delivery of service to Portland's most vulnerable communities.
-Please take a moment to watch the video for a better understanding of the work of MCU.
+Please take a moment to watch the video for a better understanding of the work of the BHRT.